Vegetables to Help Your Eyesight Image

 You’ll notice that the sweet potato shares the same bright, orange color as the carrot.
 This means that it has some of the same powerful nutrients, but in higher concentrations.
 The antioxidants in sweet potatoes work in our bodies to destroy free radicals which can cause problems such as cancer, degenerative eye diseases, and heart disease.

 Many people are used to peeling potatoes before preparing them.
-With sweet potatoes, though, you definitely want to leave the skin on.The antioxidant value in the sweet potatoes is almost three times higher in the skin of the potato.
+With sweet potatoes, though, you definitely want to leave the skin on.The antioxidant value in sweet potatoes is almost three times higher in the skin of the potato.
 You might want to consider substituting sweet potato in your favorite potato skin recipe.

 You can also bake sweet potatoes and serve them alongside a steak.
 Or, cube them up and roast them with some salt, pepper, chili flakes, and olive oil for a great side dish.
 You really can’t go wrong with this great-tasting vegetable.